Pedro-Ponteiro/Linkedin_ProfileVisits_Booster/README.md

 # LinkedinBot

-Web browser automation to create leads for your Linkedin profile.
+Web browser automation to create more leads for your Linkedin profile!

 Must have installed:
 -> Python